shakurocom/TaskManager/README.md

 ## Introduction

-Task Manager is a that simplifies asynchronous programming, so you can focus on the more important things.
-Perform many independent asynchronous operations simultaneously with one completion block
+Task Manager is an element of an app’s core with the help of which asynchronous operations get performed.
+It builds dependencies between operations and helps design the correct architecture of their app.
+It simplifies asynchronous programming, so you can focus on more important things.
+Perform many independent asynchronous operations simultaneously with one completion block.
+Every operation has it's own completion block

-Using Operation, OperationQueues.
-Can create your own operations, encapsulating a unit of logic.
-You can specify and read a few additional properties to further encapsulate logic within the operation itself and keep track of its state.
-You can also specify a completionBlock that runs when an operation completes.

 Shakuro Task Manager Advantages: